iotbzh/agl-manifest/kingfisher/README-build-kingfisher.md

 rsync -a --delete /xds/sstate-cache/ ~/mirror/sstate-cache/
 ```

-Next time, when prepare_meta will be run, it will copy the two reference folders located in $HOME/mirror into the build directory /xdt
+Next time, when prepare_meta will be run, it will copy the two reference folders located in $HOME/mirror into the build directory /xdt/build/...
-prepare_meta

 ### Create a SD card image